What is a typical day at Gakko?

 We set up a small Farmer’s Market during school hours as a fundraiser for the program.
 We ask families in each grade to donate items that can be sold on a particular date.
 Donation dates for each grade are on the grade-specific web pages.
 Here are some examples of donations:

-- Home goods: do you make jam or jelly, maybe even pickles?
-Send in some jars to sell, or maybe you like to make quick breads, cookies, brownies, packaged perfectly to sell.
-They always sell very fast.
+- Home goods: Homemade jam, jelly, pickles, quick breads, cookies, or brownies, packaged perfectly to sell always sell very fast.
 (Please let the market lead know a typical store price on these, so we don’t under price your hard work!)

 - Snack bar items.
 Maybe you prefer to just purchase something to sell.
 Well, we love those items too!
-Some suggestions: boxed milk, 100% juice boxes, cheese sticks, granola bars, fruit roll ups, fresh fruit, beef jerky.
+Some suggestions: lunch snacks for students, homemade food items, 100% juice boxes, Japanese crackers/cookies, cheese sticks, granola bars, fruit roll ups, fresh fruit, beef jerky.
 Think healthy and nutritious.
 A little sugar is okay, but avoid candy please.

 What is the tax ID for Gakko so my business can claim their tax deductible donation to Farmers Market or Raffle?